Carual42/weekend-movie-sagas/README.md

 [x]- make a MovieDetails component
 [x]- make a route to /details for MovieDetails
-[]- make onClick in MovieList that lead to said MovieDetails []- MovieDetails should POST to the dom the following:
+[]- make onClick in MovieList that lead to said MovieDetails []- MovieDetails should GET details and genre from /api/movie []- MovieDetails should POST to the dom the following:
     []- title
     []- description